 ♥♥ If it's on your mind and you want somewhere to discuss it, this could be the place.
-With all the turmoil today, I renamed it from the rant.
-I've heard enough ranting to last me a long, long time. ♥♥ I'm Rain Trueax and I approve this message ;)
+My viewpoints often don't fit the right or the left.
+If yours don't fit mine, feel free to disagree-- politely, of course. ♥♥ I'm Rain Trueax and I approve this message ;)

 Saturday, November 09, 2013